Babies with Down syndrome have an extra copy of chromosome 21, which changes how the brain and body develop.

 - Dental problems.
 Your baby may develop teeth more slowly, in a different order or have fewer teeth than other children.
 Health care providers recommend that babies with Down syndrome get checked by a dentist within 6 months of getting their first tooth or by age 1.

 - Infections.
 Babies with Down syndrome tend to get sick often because their bodies have trouble fighting off infections.
 Make sure your baby gets all of her vaccinations on time.
 Vaccinations help protect your baby from certain diseases.

 - Low muscle tone.
-Babies with low muscle tone may have trouble with sucking, feeding, weight gain and bowel movements.
+Babies with low muscle tone may have trouble with sucking, feeding, swallowing and having bowel movements.
 If your baby has poor muscle tone, she may have delays in meeting developmental milestones, like rolling over, sitting up, crawling and walking.

 - Neck or spine problems.
 Bones in the neck or spine can be unstable and increase your child’s risk of spinal cord injury.
 Some children need surgery.

 - Thyroid problems.
-The thyroid is a gland in your neck that makes hormones (chemicals) that help the body use and store energy.
-Babies with Down syndrome may have low thyroid hormone levels.
+The thyroid is a gland in your neck that makes hormones (chemicals) that help your body store and use energy from food.
+Babies with Down syndrome may have hypothyroidism.
+This is when the thyroid gland doesn’t make enough thyroid hormone.
 If not treated, this can affect your baby’s growth and development.
 Your baby gets checked for thyroid problems as part of newborn screening and has follow-up tests every year.
 Thyroid problems are treated with medicine.

 - Epilepsy.
 Children with Down syndrome are more likely to have epilepsy.
 This is a seizure disorder that affects how the nerve cells in your brain work.
 A seizure is sudden, abnormal electrical activity in the brain that can cause changes in behavior, movement, feelings and consciousness.
 Seizures are treated with medicine.